Oligo Pool Uniformity Calculator for Dropout and NGS Depth

 How does pool size affect uniformity?

-Larger pools generally have slightly higher dropout rates due to increased sequence diversity and competition during synthesis.
-For array platforms: pools of <1,000 sequences typically have <1% dropout, 1,000-10,000 sequences have 1-3% dropout, and >100,000 sequences may have 3-5% dropout.
-The CV% also tends to increase modestly with pool size, but synthesis platform quality has a larger effect than pool size.
+Larger pools generally have higher dropout risk due to increased sequence diversity and competition during synthesis.
+For array platforms, small pools often show lower dropout than very large pools, but synthesis platform quality, sequence composition, and QC depth can matter more than pool size alone.
+The CV% also tends to increase modestly with pool size.

 How much NGS sequencing depth do I need for pool QC?